Preview DHM Leichtathletik Halle

 Steffen Klinder improved from attempt to attempt and jumped a well-deserved 2nd place in the final round with an indoor best of 6.56 m.

 Jan Schläfer just missed the opportunity to make his last attempt, his best jump, valid and complete the medal set for the KIT.
-He had to settle for 6.13 m from the first attempt and 7th place.
+He had to settle for 6.13 m from his first attempt and 7th place.

 60m women